 For many years I’ve been periodically testing my blood sugar levels.
 Year after year, they were normal.

 In the fall of 2013, I’d started using a protein drink mix called Muscle Milk.
 I created a video about the experience.
 The protein drink does what it promises.
 It produces amazing levels of energy and strength.
-However, in the process, it raises cholesterol, blood pressure, and blood sugar levels.
+However, in the process, it seemed to raise cholesterol, blood pressure, and blood sugar levels.**

 However, I didn’t realize what was going on with my health, until several weeks into using the product and I had my annual physical.
 The doctor immediately declared me to be a diabetic, wanted to put me on high blood pressure medication, and was alarmed about my cholesterol levels.
 I was really surprised since I’d not previously had trouble with my blood sugar being high.
 Yet, it was close to 140 according to the lab work.
 That’s the highest I’d ever seen it.